MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/confluence-onpremises-connector.md

 #### Step 3.4.1 Generate an RSA public/private key pair

-Run the following openssl commands in your terminal.
+Run the following openssl commands in your on-premises machine terminal.

 Step | Command
 --- | ---